ataraxao/cwa/Cooperative_Wealth_Agreement.md

 (b) **Opportunity to Consult; Time to Review.** Each Party acknowledges that they had adequate time to review this Agreement and had the opportunity to consult independent counsel before signing.
 (c) **Optional Counsel Certificates.** The Parties may attach the Optional Certificate of Independent Legal Counsel set forth below.
 If attached, the certificates are incorporated by reference for evidentiary purposes only.

-### 10.7 Exhibit Hierarchy
+### 10.7 Exhibit / Appendix Hierarchy
-Exhibits are incorporated by reference.
-If there is a conflict between the main body and an Exhibit, the main body controls unless it explicitly states otherwise.
+Exhibits and Appendix A are incorporated by reference.
+If there is a conflict between the main body and an Exhibit or Appendix A, the main body controls unless it explicitly states otherwise.

 ### 10.8 Custodian Constraints Control
 If a Custodian Constraint makes strict compliance with a mechanic in this Agreement impossible, the Independent Administrator shall implement the closest practicable alternative consistent with the Agreement’s intent, and no Party may claim breach solely due to compliance with Custodian Constraints.